UnBEARable Cruelty – The King’s Guard’s Caps Are Still Made Using the Fur of Slaughtered Bears

 About the Bears

-Instead of financially supporting the shameful slaughter of black bears, the UK should set a compassionate example by switching to ECOPEL’s humane and progressive alternative and committing to stopping the killing.
+Instead of financially supporting the shameful slaughter of bears, the UK should set a compassionate example by switching to ECOPEL’s humane and progressive alternative and committing to stopping the killing.

 ECOPEL has offered to provide the MoD with unlimited free faux bear fur until 2030.